Thomas E. Donilon: Post-Obama administration

-In April 2016, Obama appointed Donilon as Chair of the Commission on Enhancing National Cybersecurity.The commission's report, which was released in December of that year, made recommendations for enhancing cybersecurity in the United States.
-Donilon presented the findings to Obama, who called them "thoughtful and pragmatic" and asked for them to be presented to the Trump transition team.
-Ahead of the 2016 election, after the hacking of the Democratic National Convention, Donilon called for FBI investigation of the attack and public condemnation against the perpetrators, saying that Russia's claims that it does not interfere in political processes in cyberspace were "just wrong."
+In April 2016, Obama appointed Donilon as chair of the Commission on Enhancing National Cybersecurity.
+The commission's report, which was released in December of that year, made recommendations for enhancing cybersecurity in the United States.
+Donilon presented the findings to Obama, who called them "thoughtful and pragmatic" and asked for them to be presented to President-elect Donald Trump's transition team.
+Ahead of the 2016 presidential election, after the Democratic National Committee cyber attacks, Donilon called for an FBI investigation of the attack and public condemnation against the perpetrators, saying that Russia's claims that it does not interfere in political processes in cyberspace were "just wrong."
 In 2017, Donilon wrote an opinion piece in The Washington Post in which he provided recommendations for "hack-proofing" future elections from foreign meddling.

 During Hillary Clinton's presidential campaign, Donilon was co-chair of the Clinton-Kaine Transition Project, as its foreign-policy lead.
 If Clinton had won, Donilon was widely considered a candidate to be Secretary of State or CIA Director.

-Donilon has continued to comment on foreign policy and has been publicly critical of the Trump administration.
+Donilon has continued to comment on foreign policy and was publicly critical of the Trump administration.
 In January 2017, after Trump signed the "Muslim ban," Donilon joined an amicus brief which argued there was "no meaningful evidentiary support for the claimed national security imperative underlying" Trump's executive order.
 In 2018, he condemned Trump's decision to pull out of the Joint Comprehensive Plan of Action as "the worst mistake the United States has made in the Middle East since the Iraq War."
-And in 2019, in an article for Foreign Affairs, he criticized the Trump administration's trade war with China, and instead called for a broader strategy rooted in reinvesting in American science, education, infrastructure, alliances, and talent, including through welcoming immigration.
+In 2019, in an article for Foreign Affairs, he criticized the Trump administration's trade war with China, and instead called for a broader strategy rooted in reinvesting in American science, education, infrastructure, alliances, and talent, including through welcoming immigration.

-In 2020, Donilon was named a candidate for Director of the Central Intelligence Agency under the Biden Administration.
+In 2020, Biden reportedly offered Donilon the position of Director of the Central Intelligence Agency, though Donilon "decided against taking the job" according to the New York Times.

+Donilon is a member of the Defense Policy Board Advisory Committee.

 Personal life

-Donilon is the brother of Mike Donilon, a lawyer and political consultant who is Chief advisor to President Joe Biden.
-His other brother, Terrence Donilon, is communications director for Roman Catholic Cardinal Sean O'Malley.
+Donilon is the brother of Mike Donilon, a lawyer and political consultant who was senior advisor to President Joe Biden from January 2021 to January 2024.
+His other brother, Terrence Donilon, is the communications director for the Archdiocese of Boston.
 Donilon's sister, Donna, is a nurse.
-He is married to Catherine M. Russell, who was Chief of Staff to Jill Biden, and in March 2013 was named the Ambassador-at-Large for Global Women's Issues at the U.S. State Department.
+He is married to Catherine M. Russell, who was chief of staff to Jill Biden, and in March 2013 was named the Ambassador-at-Large for Global Women's Issues at the U.S. State Department.
 They have two children.